Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-03.md

 ### Why this assignment?

-These the controlled component is important since you'll use it every time you use form elements like input fields, check boxes, and radios buttons.
+The controlled pattern component is important since you'll use it every time you use form elements like input fields, check boxes, and radios buttons.
 All of these are essential to web applications.

-Conditionally rendering components is an important front end development, it also opens a lot of possiblities to your apps.
+Conditionally rendering components is an important front end development it opens up lots of possiblities to the user interfaces you create with React.

 ## Getting Started

 Make a new react project with:

 `npx create-react-app weather-api`

-Repalce the `App.js` contents with the App Component code at the [bottom of this page](#app-js).
+Replace the `App.js` contents with the App Component code at the [bottom of this page](#app-js).

 ## Project requirements